AidanRocke/Monte-Carlo-Hypothesis/README.md

 Alternatively, you may contact the organiser directly: aidanrocke@gmail.com

+## Frequently Answered Questions:

+1. In what sense do the prime numbers have a maximum entropy distribution?

+This was carefully explained on the MathOverflow: https://mathoverflow.net/q/384109

+2. In what sense are prime encodings algorithmically random?

+I shall first assume that you have read both pages of [the complete challenge description](https://github.com/AidanRocke/Monte-Carlo-Hypothesis/blob/main/monte-carlo-hypothesis.pdf) and the theory behind this hypothesis: https://mathoverflow.net/q/384109
+Given these assumptions, let's consider a thought experiment.

+We shall first note that the locations of the primes are necessary and sufficient to define a prime encoding of any length.
+Now, let's suppose you have a small fortune and enter a Casino which only offers one game.
+Given a prime encoding of finite length, predict the location of the next prime number.
+Every time you are correct you win a dollar and every time you are incorrect you lose a dollar.

+If a profitable betting strategy exists, you may design an algorithm to implement this strategy.
+However, the statement that prime encodings are algorithmically random implies that if you play the game long enough you won't make any profit whatsoever.
+Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

 ## References:

 1. Aidan Rocke (https://mathoverflow.net/users/56328/aidan-rocke), information-theoretic derivation of the prime number theorem, URL (version: 2021-02-20): https://mathoverflow.net/q/384109